munificent/craftinginterpreters/book/statements-and-state.md

 On the second line, we don't *evaluate* `a` (which would return the string "before").
 We figure out what variable `a` refers to so we know where to store the right-hand side expression's value.
-The [classic terms][l-value] for these two <span name="l-value">constructs</span> are **"l-value"** and **"r-value"**.
+The [classic terms][l-value] for these two <span name="l-value">constructs</span> are **l-value** and **r-value**.
 All of the expressions that we've seen so far that produce values are r-values.
 An l-value "evaluates" to a storage location that you can assign into.

 [l-value]: https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue